PhD-Misc/MWA-OrbitDetermination/README.md

 ![output](https://github.com/PhD-Misc/MWASSA/blob/master/image1.gif)

 In above animation, the blue contours are all the 6 sigma events detected by RFISeeker.
+SatSearch.py does an API query for the epoch to identify all the objects within the FOV of the observation, followed by a cone search for the event (with 7km positional error)